-Barry Whitelock has been lock keeper at Five Rise Locks since 1978.
-He is the country’s longest serving lock keeper.
+Barry Whitelock became a lock keeper at Five Rise Locks in 1978 and retired in 2017, making him the country’s longest serving lock keeper.

-He used to watch the old lock keeper Eddie Murgatroyd every Saturday and Sunday from the age of 8 and finally took over from him when he was 19.
+He used to watch the old lock keeper Eddie Murgatroyd every Saturday and Sunday from the age of eight and finally took over from him when he was 19.

-From his small office at the top of the Five Rise Locks, Barry controls the flow of water from Winterburn reservoir 18 miles away.
-He regulates 10 million gallons of water a day between Bingley and Leeds.
-This is an important job as staircase locks are very wasteful of water.
+From his small office at the top of the Five Rise Locks, Barry controled the flow of water from Winterburn reservoir 18 miles away.
+He regulated 10 million gallons of water a day between Bingley and Leeds.
+This remains an important job as staircase locks are very wasteful of water.

-Barry has to prepare all the locks in the staircase before the boats go through.
-Going uphill the bottom lock should be low and all the others full, so that each can fill the next.
+Barry would prepare all the locks in the staircase before the boats go through.
+Going uphill, the bottom lock should be low and all the others full, so that each can fill the next.
 Going downhill the top lock should be full and all the others empty.

 Bingley Heritage Awareness Project: